SolidBlock-cn/mishanguc/UpdateLog-en.md

 - In game modes except Creative, the fast-building tool and force-placing tool are still available.
 - In Survival mode, holding some tools and left-click may execute multiple times.
-- Rearrangement multiple of texts is sometimes incorrect.
+- Rearranging multiple texts sometimes produces incorrect results.
 - Even in Survival mode, breaking slabs with slab tools does not drop stacks.
 - Sign edit screen is too crowded in some languages, for example, English.
 - Hung sign bars, when placed in water, are not by default waterlogged.